 Today, I want to educate you about how to get free website traffic.

-Many people make the common mistake thinking that making money online is fast, free or easy.
+Many people make the common mistake thinking that making money online is fast, free, or easy.
+It’s not.
 One of the common mistakes is that all you need is a pretty website and the money will start rolling in.
 Nothing is further from the truth.

 If you are trying to make money online, traffic is king.
 Yes, you need a basic website, but what you really need is lots of targeted traffic.